Harem (genre): Same-sex relationships

-Although most harem works tend to be written on a primarily heterosexual and binary basis due to the primary audience target being heterosexual, works in the genre can contain characters of various gender identities and sexualities, including many yaoi and yuri harem works.
+Although most harem works feature primarily heterosexual relationships, and cisgender and binary gender identities, works in the genre can contain characters of various gender identities and sexualities, including many yaoi and yuri harem works.
 An example of a same-sex harem anime would be Kyo Kara Maoh!, which features a male protagonist with male characters comprising his harem.
-Especially in dating sim visual novels, it has become increasingly common for harems to feature characters of multiple genders, with the player choosing whether to pursue an opposite- or same-sex relationship.
+Especially in dating sim visual novels, some works feature characters of multiple genders, with the player choosing whether to pursue an opposite- or same-sex relationship.

 Criticism

-Many harem works have fallen under criticism for unrealistic and often misogynistic portrayals of women and relationships.
-Female harem members frequently lack agency and personalities of their own, other than desire for the self-insert protagonist and one-dimensional visual and personality traits to differentiate them from other love interests.
-Critics have also argued that harem genre tropes around a passive protagonist effortlessly picking and choosing from multiple eager suitors furthers the mythos of men being entitled to female affection, and can lead impressionable male readers to react negatively to being rejected by women in real life.
+Some harem works have been criticized for their portrayals of women and romantic relationships.
+Critics have argued that female love interests can have limited agency or characterization beyond their relationships with the protagonist, with some relying on distinct visual traits or personality types to differentiate them.
+Other criticism has focused on the genre's use of passive protagonists and multiple characters competing for their affection, which some commentators have interpreted as reinforcing unrealistic expectations about romantic relationships.